Information for Facilities Requesting Pet Visits

 ElderPet strives to connect our volunteers with facilities seeking pet visits primarily in Strafford and Rockingham Counties, NH.
 Our volunteers decide on their own where they visit based on the appropriateness of the environment for them and their animal - along with their schedules.

 Once ElderPet receives your information it will be included in our Facilities Directory, which is available to all of our Pet Partner teams.
 If you are a new addition to the Directory, we will distribute your information via email to our membership.
 Being on the list does not guarantee your facility will be chosen, but it does provide the teams with valuable information when making their decisions as to where to visit.
 Our volunteers are encouraged to visit a facility at least once without his/her pet before making a decision to visit on a regular basis.
+In addition, this allows you to interview the team handler.

 Note: There is never a charge for visits, as all Pet Partner teams work strictly on a volunteer basis.